 An unofficial demake of Monaco Regular at 9 point.

 Monaco is only available as a pre-installed font on Apple computers.

 This font currently contains the FontStruct Basic Latin character set (ASCII + curly quotes).
 If it gets 100 downloads, I’ll add OpenType Std (Windows ANSI + Mac OS Roman) characters.

 This is a version of a very popular classic computer with scanlines!
 This font mimics the CRT display.This is a clone of Apple 2a Dot-Matrix

 Well, it's been a while because I've run out of fonts I want to convert/build.
 This one is LeConte from GEOS on the Commodore 64.
 It is pretty much a clone of Susan Kare's Chicago for the Apple systems, so you can use it as a pixelly Apple font in your works.

 Wouldn't have minded redoing this with curves, but decided on going with full retro pixelled corners, as that's my main schtick.

 An extra bold version of the Chicago font from early Apple Macintosh computers.This is a clone of Chicago 12

 The classic Mac font Chicago but with 1-pixel wide strokes.This is a clone of Chicago 12

-An even-more-modernized version of Geneva 9, one of Apple's system fonts in Macintosh System 1.
+An even-more-modernized and expanded version of Geneva 9, one of Apple's system fonts in Macintosh System 1.